Hard to Be a God (2013 film): Plot

-A group of Earthlings, including the elder Don Condor, make their way through the ruins of Arkanar.
-They discover mountains of corpses, including the ones of Arata and Don Reba.
-From the conversation amongst the earthlings, it becomes clear that Ari died from an arrow shot by Arata, wanting to set Rumata off on the monks of the Order, but also being killed himself.
-Finally, Don Condor and Pashka discover Rumata himself, sitting alone in a puddle in the same pajamas.
-He refuses the offer to return to Earth.
-“A God can get tired too,” he says to Condor.
+A group of Earthmen, including the Elder Don Condor, make their way through the ruins of Arkanar.
+They discover mountains of corpses, including those of Arata and Don Reba.
+From the conversation among the Earthmen, it becomes clear that Ari died from an arrow shot by Arata with the aim of setting Rumata off on the monks of the Order, but also being killed himself.
+Finally, Don Condor and Pashka discover Rumata himself, sitting alone in a puddle in his pajamas.
+He refuses their offer to return him to Earth.
+“A god can get tired too,” he says to Condor.
 Don Condor silently accepts Rumata's decision.
 Finally, Rumata notes the historical sequence with a grave warning: "Where Grays triumph, Blacks always come in the end."
 He advises Don Condor what to write in the report on his actions: "Tell him that it is hard to be a god."
 With this, Don Condor and Pashka leave.
 Exhausted, Rumata falls asleep.

-During the winter, two of the bookworms hiding in the swamps had quarreled and killed each other.
-Rumata has stayed behind with the land of Arkanar, becoming a part of their world.
-He is older, graying, sports a new pair of glasses, and sets off in the snowy distance with his various slaves and horsemen.
-A little girl and her father walk through the snow, meanwhile.
-The girl asks her father what he thinks of Rumata's saxophone playing, heard as they leave.
+During the winter, two of the bookworms hiding in the swamps quarrel and kill each other.
+Rumata has stayed behind in the land of Arkanar, becoming a part of their world.
+He is older, graying, sports a new pair of glasses, and sets off into the snowy distance with his various slaves and horsemen.
+Meanwhile, a little girl, and her father walk through the snow.
+The girl asks her father what he thinks of Rumata's saxophone playing, which they hear as they leave.
 The father isn't sure what he thinks.
 "It makes my tummy hurt," the little girl responds.
 The screen fades from the white landscape to black.